 In construction project management, the Superintendent can take the role of the Scrum Master, coordinating work and ensuring the team sticks to the decided tasks.
 The Product Owner holds the responsibility of deciding the prioritized elements of work, making important decisions and delegating activities to be completed.

 In construction, a Product Owner can be the Project Engineer or Project Manager.
 The team is simply the set of laborers or workers responsible for the physical implementation of the decided user stories.

 An important part of any project development lifecycle is the software adopted.
 A project management software streamlines and helps monitor the entire process as well as keep teams well collaborated.
 Tools such as nTask, Wrike, Asana and many more encompass a wide array of features that can be used for planning all sorts of projects including construction related.

 There are also some tools that are designed specifically for construction project management, be it construction planning, monitoring or accounting e.g. Box, Vista, Foundation Software, eSUB, and more.

-According to research, quality failure costs in construction range from less than 1 to over 20% of a project’s original contract’s value (OCV).
-With construction project management software, you can plan, implement and monitor decisions faster and more efficiently.
-This leads to not only saving costs in terms of materials, resources, overtime and more.
+According to research, quality failure costs in construction range from less than 1 to over 20% of a project’s original contract value (OCV).
+With agile construction project management software, you can plan, implement and monitor decisions faster and more efficiently.
+This leads to not only saving costs in terms of materials, resources, overtime, and more.

 Collaboration in real-time

 Teams that collaborate better incur minimum confusion and project delays.
-Through on the go information, online meetings, instant chats between engineers, sub-contractors, and architects, projects remain transparent and there is little room for issues thereby saving costs and time.
+Through on-the-go information, online meetings, and instant chats between engineers, sub-contractors, and architects, projects remain transparent and there is little room for issues thereby saving costs and time.

 This has been proven by a study that 82% of owners feel they need more collaboration with their contractors.